Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Introduction

-Thin films and nanoribbons of TI materials often suffer from a high bulk charge carrier density \cite{Hsieh2009,Chuang2018,Rosenbach20}.
-AB-type magnetoconductance oscillations in bulk doped TI nanoribbons reflect the flux-periodicity of the surface state dispersion as the number of occupied transverse subbands below the Fermi energy changes \cite{Zhang2009, Peng2010, Xiu2011, Cho15, Arango16, Rosenbach20}.
-The relative position of the quantized transverse subbands to the Fermi energy can be changed by accumulating or depleting charge carriers using a top gate-voltage, which effectively changes the occupation of transverse subbands along the nanoribbon perimeter $P$ at fixed magnetic fields.
-Gate voltage-dependent magnetoconductance oscillation pattern have previously been reported to quantify the energetic spacing of quantized transverse-momentum subbands in rectangular HgTe nanoribbons defined by wet-chemical etching \cite{Ziegler2018}.\\ In this research article we report on the electrical investigation of selectively-deposited Bi$_2$Te$_3$ micro- and nanoribbon field-effect devices at cryogenic temperatures.
-We first study the magnetic field and gate-voltage dependency of the selectively-deposited microribbon Hall bar devices.
+In this research article we report on the electrical investigation of selectively-deposited Bi$_2$Te$_3$ micro- and nanoribbon field-effect devices at cryogenic temperatures.
+We first study the magnetic field and gate-voltage dependency of the selectively-deposited microribbon Hall bar devices, where we identify a relatively large bulk background doping.
+Thin films as well as micro- and nanoribbon devices of TI materials often suffer from a high bulk charge carrier density \cite{Hsieh2009,Chuang2018,Rosenbach20}.
+Furthermore, we find that the top surface screens both the interior of the ribbon as well as the bottom surface from the electric field of the top gate electrode.
 As the perimeter of the microribbon exceeds the phase-coherence length of surface charge carriers \cite{Rosenbach20} no AB-type oscillations are observed in the magnetoconductance data of the wide ribbon device.
-We find that the gate tunability is partially obstructed by the high density of bulk charges as well as the asymmetric field-effect due to the device geometry.
-We proceed to investigate low-dimensional nanoribbon field-effect devices of selectively-deposited Bi$_2$Te$_3$.
-Despite the high bulk carrier density we identify surface-specific AB-type oscillations when applying a coaxial magnetic field.
-We analyse the coaxial magnetic field and gate voltage dependency of the transconductance within the nanoribbon devices and identify the flux dependent surface state dispersion as well as the transverse-momentum subband level spacing within the surface states of our selectively-deposited Bi$_2$Te$_3$ nanoribbon devices.
-Due to the inhomogeneous electric field distribution we consider an effective capacitance model \cite{Ziegler2018} adapted to our highly bulk-doped nanoribbon devices.
-Our analysis shows evidence of quantized transverse-momentum states on the perimeter of the TI nanoribbon and the electrostatic model treatment allows to distinguish these features from bulk effects or conventional two dimensional charge layers without spin-momentum locking.
+In TI nanoribbon devices, despite the high bulk carrier density, we identify surface-specific AB-type oscillations when applying a coaxial magnetic field.
+In bulk doped systems these AB-type magnetoconductance oscillations reflect the flux-periodicity of the surface state dispersion as the number of occupied transverse subbands below the Fermi energy changes \cite{Zhang2009, Peng2010, Xiu2011, Cho15, Arango16, Rosenbach20}.\\ The relative position of the quantized transverse subbands to the Fermi energy can be changed by accumulating or depleting charge carriers using a top gate-voltage, which effectively changes the occupation of transverse subbands along the nanoribbon perimeter $P$ at fixed magnetic fields.
+Gate voltage-dependent magnetoconductance oscillation patterns have previously been reported to quantify the energetic spacing of quantized transverse-momentum subbands in rectangular HgTe nanoribbons defined by wet-chemical etching \cite{Ziegler2018}.
+Due to the inhomogeneous electric field distribution we consider an effective capacitance model \cite{Ziegler2018} adapted to our highly bulk-doped nanoribbon devices.We use this model to analyse the gate voltage dependency of the transconductance within the nanoribbon devices at full and half-integer values of the magnetic flux quantum applied.
+We identify a flux dependent surface state dispersion and determine the transverse-momentum subband level spacing within the surface states of our selectively-deposited Bi$_2$Te$_3$ nanoribbon devices.
+Our analysis shows evidence of quantized transverse-momentum states on the perimeter of the TI nanoribbon and the electrostatic model treatment allows to distinguish these features from bulk effects or conventional two dimensional space charge layers without spin-momentum locking.
+Due to the scalability the results presented show that the selectively grown TI nanoribbon devices can be utilized for future Majorana related research and can ultimatively be used in complex TI nanoribbon/superconductor heterostructures\cite{Schueffelgen2019, SCHUFFELGEN2019a}.